[3.7] Sovyn's Lazy Pally - Tanky Templar with Max Block

 For a 5-link or 6-link, choose two (first two are for best damage):

-Cyclone, purchased from Tab#2 in Clarissa's inventory, available after slaying General Gravicius in normal difficulty.
+Cyclone, purchased from Tab#2 in Clarissa's inventory, available after slaying General Gravicius.
 Start leveling Cyclone up then but don't use it yet as you don't yet have enough life regeneration.
 Around level 70 you will start to have enough life regeneration and life total to support running this very high-cost skill with the Blood Magic support gem.
 In the endgame, you will be able to sustain Cyclone with mana leech from your equipment or jewels and then utilize an additional damage support gem instead of Blood Magic.
 Cyclone is one of the best melee skills because its actual damage in practice is hard to beat -- many monsters are not very resistant to physical damage and Cyclone is all about physical damage.
 Being constantly on the move also helps you to avoid taking damage in many situations.
 Because Cyclone uses the base weapon range, long ranged weapons such as the thrusting swords will give it a bit more reach (within a budget, Doryani's Catalyst can't be beat though).
 As this is a movement skill it does take more practice to get the hang of than the previous skills.
 For example when Cycloning on mana you need to be careful to always stay on top of a monster or you will quickly run out of mana.
-For Cyclone you typically link it with Melee Physical Damage, Added Fire Damage and Faster Attacks then add one of two of Concentrated Effect, Weapon Elemental Damage, Fortify, Life Gain on Hit, Increased Area of Effect or Blood Magic.
+For Cyclone you typically link it with Melee Physical Damage, Added Fire Damage and Faster Attacks then add one of two of Concentrated Effect, Elemental Damage with Attacks Support, Fortify, Life Gain on Hit, Increased Area of Effect or Blood Magic.

 Reave - Multistrike - Melee Physical Damage - Added Fire Damage - Faster Attacks - Concentrated Effect